Healthdirect Free Australian health advice you can count on.

 Human digestive systems: a normal system (left), gastric bypass (centre) and lap band (right)

-Bariatric surgery is usually offered to people who are very obese (with a body mass index over 40), or people with a body mass index over 35 who have other serious health problems like diabetes or heart disease.
+Bariatric surgery is usually offered to people with a body mass index over 40 or people with a body mass index over 35 who have other serious health problems such as diabetes or heart disease.

 Which type of bariatric surgery is right for me?

-Many factors will determine which type of surgery is the best type for you, including how much weight you need to lose and any illnesses you might have.
+Many factors will determine which type of surgery is most suitable for you, including your BMI and your general health.

-Your doctor will do a detailed assessment and discuss with you the best option, including the risks.
+Your doctor will perform a detailed assessment and discuss with you the benefits and risks of each procedure.

 What can I expect after bariatric surgery?

-After the surgery, you will start with liquid foods.
+After the surgery, you will start introducing liquid foods only.
 Over the next few weeks, you will change to pureed food, then solid food.
-Your meals will be much smaller and you may have to stop drinking with meals due to your small stomach.
+Your meals will be much smaller, and you may have to stop drinking with meals due to your stomach's smaller size.

-In some cases, people will initially lose weight but then their body becomes used to the changes made during the surgery and they can regain some of the weight.
+In some cases, people will initially lose weight, but then their body becomes used to the changes made during the surgery and they regain some of the weight.
+To maintain weight loss in the long term, it's important to follow your healthcare team's advice and discuss any concerns.

 What are the alternatives to bariatric surgery?